Medically reviewed by Dr. Danielle Morosco.

-The veterinarian may have suggestions for a good knee brace but keep in mind that anything sold directly from the veterinarian’s office can be priced higher than you want to pay.
-If you’ve never seen a dog’s leg brace, have a look at the following image:
+The veterinarian may have suggestions for a good knee brace, but keep in mind that anything sold directly from the veterinarian’s office can be priced higher than you want to pay.

 The first thing you’ll want to do is make sure to order the right size brace for your dog.
-Check to make sure the fit is right by reading the product description.
+See the video for professional guidelines on how to measure properly.

 Once you have the dog leg brace, you might need to open the reflective straps out so that they can wrap around your dog’s legs.